 One day in Porto, Portugal can’t possibly hope to cover all the city has to offer!

-If you have 2 or 3 days to explore the best things to do in Porto, be sure to also climb the Clerigos Tower, visit the Church of Sao Francisco (home to the most stunning church interior in Porto), and tour the Bolsa Palace.
+If you have 2 or 3 days to explore the best things to do in Porto, be sure to also climb the Clerigos Tower, visit the Church of Sao Francisco (home to the most stunning church interior in Porto), and tour the Bolsa Palace (which requires a guided tour).

 Soaking in the views from the Serro di Pilar Monastery (which is a UNESCO World Heritage site) is also a great experience.